9001/copyparty/README.md

 install the app straight from the browser and access it in the share menu to upload files! it uses the normal web interface.

-you can install this from the browser when visiting your server if it has real https. this PWA allows you to share to copyparty on mobile for example, basically the successor of the Party UP! app.
+you can install this from the browser when visiting your server if it has real https. this PWA allows you to share to copyparty on mobile for example. basically the successor of the Party UP! app.

-if you use this, you might want to consider setting [--cookie-lax](https://copyparty.eu/cli/#flags-help-page:~:text=lax), which lets you follow file/folder links without having to log in again.
+if you use this, you might want to consider setting [--cookie-lax](https://copyparty.eu/cli/#flags-help-page:~:text=lax), which lets you follow file/folder links from chat apps without having to log in again.
 this might increase the likelihood of success on an attack where an attacker uploads a malicious html file, which tries to run scripts with your privileges, since clicking a link from a chat service would be enough to succeed. if this concerns you, have a look at [--no-html](https://copyparty.eu/cli/#g-no-html)

 ### Party UP! (android)